frappe/press/press/www/internal/infrastructure/overview.md

 ```bash
 python3 apps/press/backbone/setup.py
 ```
 > Note: After this logout completely and login again to start with local infrastructure.
-Start a new shell session. if you're on a Non-GUI server
+Start a new shell session. if you're on a Non-GUI server.

 ### Building Base Images